kamtoeddy/ivo/README.md

 Node-schema's purpose is to help you define and validate your data at creation and during updates.
 Hence, Node-schema gives you the flexibility of using the database of your choice.

-> N.B: Do not forget to handle errors that might be thrown by the create and update methods.
-See the structure of the error **@ApiError** below.
+> N.B: Do not forget to handle errors that might be thrown by the create and update methods.See the structure of the error [**ApiError**](#structure-of-apierror) below.

 # Installation